AdguardTeam/AGLint/README.md

 example.org##.something
 ```

-so the linter will give you the following warning:
+so the linter will give you the following errors:

 ```
     1:0     error   Using an "endif" directive without an opening "if" directive